-The differences between the book value of assets and liabilities and their tax base generate the balances of deferred tax assets or liabilities, which are calculated using the tax rates that are expected to be in effect when the assets and liabilities are realized, considering for this purpose the rates that at the end of the reporting period have been enacted or for which the approval process is practically completed.
+The differences between the carrying value of assets and liabilities and their tax basis generate balances of deferred tax assets or liabilities, which are calculated using the tax rates that are expected to be in effect when the assets and liabilities be realized, considering for this purpose the rates that at the end of the reporting period have been enacted or for which the approval process is practically completed.

-Deferred tax assets are recognized for all deductible temporary differences, losses and unused tax credits, to the extent that the existence of future taxable income sufficient to recover the deductions for temporary differences and the use of tax credits is probable, unless the deferred tax asset relating to the deductible temporary difference arises from the initial recognition of an asset or liability in a transaction that:
+Deferred tax assets are recognized for all deductible temporary differences, losses and unused tax credits, to the extent that the existence of future taxable income sufficient to recover the deductions for temporary differences and make use of tax credits is probable, unless the deferred tax asset relating to the deductible temporary difference arises from the initial recognition of an asset or liability in a transaction that and that future taxable income will be available against which the temporary differences may be used.

-- Is not a business combination; and - At the time it was realized did not affect the accounting income nor the tax profit (loss).
+- It is not a business combination; and - At the time performed it did not affect either the accounting income or the tax profit (loss).

-Regarding deductible temporary differences associated to investments in subsidiaries, associates and joint agreements, deferred tax assets are recognized only to the extent that it is probable that the temporary differences will reverse in the foreseeable future and that taxable income will be available against which the temporary differences may be used.
+Regarding deductible temporary differences associated to investments in subsidiaries, associates and joint agreements, deferred tax assets are recognized only to the extent that it is probable that the temporary differences will reverse in the foreseeable future

-Current tax and variations in deferred tax of assets or liabilities are recorded in income or in items of total equity in the statement of financial position, depending on where gains or losses that have originated it have been recorded.
+Current tax and changes in deferred tax of assets or liabilities are recorded in profit and loss or in items of total equity in the statement of financial position, depending on where gains or losses that have originated it have been recorded.

-At each accounting closing, recorded deferred taxes, of both assets and liabilities, are reviewed to verify that they are still effective, and timely adjustments are made to them according to the results of such analysis.
+At each accounting closing, recorded deferred taxes, both assets and liabilities, are reviewed in order to verify that they are still effective, and timely adjustments are made to them according to the results of such analysis.